haixei/exploring-aviation/docs/prices/eda.md

 # Understanding & Processing The Data
 Since creating the previous part about delays I've learned about few things that might help me with past issues.
 In this document I will try to understand the data that I'm working with without a very in-depth analysis.
 I'm going to focus more on feature engineering and processing the data to fit my needs accordingly to the data set statistics.

-### Key ideas:

-- When working with a bigger dataset, it's useful to set up a Big Query
-- There is a way of encoding the features with a lot of categories inside called label encoding

 ## Exploring the information